-The Economic Complexity Index (ECI) ranked Qatar as the 37th largest export economy in the world and 83rd in terms of the economic complexity.
-The major exports of Qatar are petroleum gas ($55 billion), crude petroleum ($37 billion), ethylene polymers ($3 billion) and nitrogenous fertilizers ($1.56 billion).
+Qatar is ranked as the 49th largest export economy in the world and the 57th largest economy in the world (in terms of GDP).
+The major exports of Qatar are petroleum gas, crude petroleum, ethylene polymers, and nitrogenous fertilisers.
 Among these export items, petroleum gas represent almost 50% of the total exports while crude petroleum accounts for about 34%.

 % Partner Share